SyncholisticMG/gh/ch1MBSComplex.md

-why we have so much tonal prayer and trance, whether it be Sufi dervishes spinning to an intoxicating Arabic song-like prayer, heavy on chanting, or the persistence of mantra in yoga and meditation, long vowel sounds drawn out on the breath, or the deep throat singing of the Mongols, which,
+why we have so much tonal prayer and trance, whether it be Sufi dervishes spinning to an intoxicating Arabic song-like prayer, heavy on chanting, the persistence of mantra in yoga and meditation, long vowel sounds drawn out on the breath, or the deep throat singing of the Mongols, which,